Last Updated on April 16, 2023 by Andrew Pirie

 The Men’s 4×400 in, OK, they were not sure as they held onto the gold.
 With Bagsit having to do a lot of work 5m down on the last leg.
 Also, they managed to pull off a win, being 2 seconds faster on paper than their Asian rivals.

-Above all, I also anticipated that either Bagsit or Alejan would win the 400, and they would go one-two after they pulled it off in the Thailand Open, except for this time, it was Bagsit first and Alejan second.
+Above all, I also anticipated that either Bagsit or Alejan would win the 400, and they would go one-two after they pulled it off in the Thailand Open, except for this time, Bagsit first and Alejan second.

 This is an open letter to the POC Board and the PSC